AKSGAJ/INST377/readme.md

-Names: Jason Candila, Evan Carr
+Names: Jason Candila, Evan Carr, Akshaya Gajula
 # WeatherNow
 ## Description
 WeatherNow is a web app designed to provide accurate and up-to-date weather information for users.
 The app displays current weather conditions and forecasts for the coming days in a simple, user-friendly interface.
 Whether you're planning your day, a trip, or just curious about the weather, WeatherNow makes staying informed easy and convenient.
 Simply enter the longitude and latitude of your desired location to view a graph and map displaying the weather conditions for that area.